OnslowCollege/WebPlayground/README.md

       .package(url: "https://github.com/owner/MyDependency.git", from: "1.0.0")
    ]
    ```
-3. Add the dependency to the `targets` section.
+3. Add the dependency to the `dependencies` array in the `targets`.
    ```swift
    .executableTarget(
       name: "Program",